raas-dev/configent/README.md

     - `Server = http://eu.mirror.archlinuxarm.org/$arch/$repo`
 - Alpine Linux on Lima: Lima [shims](https://github.com/lima-vm/lima/blob/master/pkg/cidata/cidata.TEMPLATE.d/boot/01-alpine-ash-as-bash.sh) `/bin/bash` to `/bin/ash` on boot
     - Thus Installing bash and setting it as the user's login shell does not work expectedly
+    - Use `bash` manually to enter bash after login and have dotfiles effective
 - Homebrew on Alpine Linux: Issues in formulae due to Alpine Linux not using glibc